 India

 India, with a population of over 1.4 billion is now the most populous nation on earth.
 The country continues to home large species of animals outside its densely populated cities.
 The landscapes range from hot, humid jungles to dry deserts as well as some of the tallest snow-capped mountains in the world.
 Many of the larger species of animals in this country that until very recently were close to extinction, are now beginning to rebound in numbers due in large part to a concerted effort by the government of that country to protect endangered animal habitats.
-In many instances, the government has sided with animals and even against expanding human settlements and commerce, much to the latter’s chagrin.
+In many instances, the government has sided with animals and even against expanding human settlements and commerce.
 In large part, the reason for this newly forged alliance between the government and wildlife is the growing role that tourism is beginning to play in the country’s overall economy.
 This combined with a new generation of conservationists that are making demands for wildlife habitat preservation.
 The areas where the animals and people alike were encountered during these photo sessions were: Bera in the state of Rajasthan and Sasan Gir National Park in the state of Gujarat.

 Next